JamesTrick/blog/content/posts/ab-test-musing.md

 +++
 date = 2022-05-25T04:15:00Z
-tags = ["statisicial-musing", "research", "ab testing", "statistics"] title = "Statisicial Musing: Why we (AB) test" slug = "ab-testing-musing" description = "A light overview on why we (Ab) test or test theories more generally."
+description = "A light overview on why we (Ab) test or test theories more generally." slug = "ab-testing-musing" tags = ["statisicial-musing", "research", "ab testing", "statistics"] title = "Statistical Musing: Why we (AB) test"

 +++
 But before we dive in, you may be wondering “what is an AB test”.
 Good question!
 Put simply - it’s when we split a segment of data (like customers) into two groups, and give them two experiences to see which they respond better to.

 So - why do we AB test?